snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 We as a team accomplished designing the rider registration page with all required fields and developed the key functionality like ride entry screen with ride schedules, number of available seats in particular rides, pick up and drop off locations.

+While developing the screen to display scheduled ride details and we are facing few obstacles where unable to display the ride entered details.